 Let’s look at the film’s view of women first.
 One of the oldest tropes of patriarchal myth-making is the Madonna/whore complex.
 In a typical construction of this trope, women, as a mysterious “Other,” cannot be complex human beings: they are either “good” or “bad,” and their goodness or badness hinges upon their relationship to men as well as, in a more complex analysis, to whiteness.

 It is important to note though, that these narratives about gender have not only seduced men, they have seduced women, particularly white woman.
-If, as a white woman, I can attain this ideal womanhood, I will be worshiped.
-The ideal is dangled as a tantalizing possibility, and in a patriarchal world that does not often offer real power or agency, being worshiped as an idol and finding some affirmation in white male patriarchy — from those who have power — is the next best thing, even if it means agreeing to be an object and even if it means joining in the oppression of others, e.g. people of color.
-The history of feminism in this country cannot be understood if it is not acknowledged as a white feminism, where women of color have been historically cut off from the ideal as well as from the conversation.
+If, as a white woman, I can attain this ideal womanhood, I will be worshiped, the narrative goes.
+The ideal is dangled as a tantalizing possibility, and in a patriarchal world that does not often offer real power or agency, being worshiped as an idol and finding some affirmation in white male patriarchy — from those who have power — is the next best thing, even if it means agreeing to be an object and even if it means joining in the oppression of others, e.g. Black people, indigenous people, people of color.
+The history of feminism in this country cannot be understood if it is not acknowledged as a white feminism, where Black women and indigenous women have been historically cut off from the ideal as well as from the conversation.
 I want to keep this complicity of white women in mind, as I examine this film and, particularly, the figure of Sharon Tate.

 Much has been made of the fact that Tate has relatively few lines in the film.
 A hyper focus on the number of lines, though, rather misses the point.
 It is, certainly, a detail about her character that we should consider — talking does often indicate a character’s complexity and certainly centrality, but Cliff has relatively few lines, too, and he is a more centralized figure in the story, a figure, hearkening back to the centrality and importance of a Clint Eastwood Man with No Name, the strong, silent type of protagonist, whose few words bear weight.